secretgraph/secretgraph/README.md

 -   regenerateFlexid: shuffles (flex)id of content or cluster.
 Useful if somethings should be hidden.
 -   deleteContentOrCluster: mark cluster or content for deletion (in case of cluster also to children)
 -   resetDeletionContentOrCluster: reset deletion mark
+-   logoutUser: logout user if logged in, note this is special as users are not a requirement for secretgraph

 ## includeTypes and excludeTypes